hipnologo/stock-predictions/README.md

 # Stock Predictions

-This is a Python application that pulls stock data, analyzes momentum, runs price predictions, and performs sentiment analysis.
+This is a Python application that uses various libraries and techniques to analyze and predict stock performance.
+The application pulls stock data, analyzes momentum, runs price predictions using Machine Learning, and performs sentiment analysis on news related to the stocks.

 ## Features

-1. Pull momentum stocks
+1. **Pull momentum stocks**: The application can identify stocks with strong momentum, defined by a significant change in price over a certain period.
-2. Run price predictions
+2. **Run price predictions**: The application uses a LSTM (Long Short-Term Memory) model to predict future stock prices based on historical data.
-3. Visualize prediction charts
+3. **Visualize prediction charts**: The application can generate charts showing the actual stock prices, moving averages, and predicted prices.
-4. Pull sentiment analysis for the stocks
+4. **Pull sentiment analysis for the stocks**: The application performs sentiment analysis on news related to the stocks, which can provide insights about public sentiment towards the companies.

 ## Prerequisites